NumericPrime/UsefulProcessingRenderers/README.md

 One can use the program below except if you click on something drawn with the renderer.
 There is an option that one can click on the window below regardless.

 There is an issue with MacOS where this doesn't work.
-The overlay will properly render however the window below can't be interacted with this is a well-known bug in the JDK.
+The overlay will properly render however the window below can't be interacted with because a bug in the JDK.

 ### Usage
 When calling size one can access the overlay renderer the follwing way: